nabil828/comp1537-w25-playground/w12-MongoDB-Mongoose.js/readme.md

 Phew!
 That was a lot of queries.
 Try to write the queries on your own to practice and understand how MongoDB queries work.

-## I. Introduction to Mongoose
+## I. Introduction to Mongoose.js

-### A. What is Mongoose?
+### A. What is Mongoose.js?

-Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js that provides a more structured way to interact with MongoDB.
+Mongoose.js is an Object Data Modeling (ODM) library for MongoDB and Node.js that provides a more structured way to interact with MongoDB.
 It provides a schema-based solution to model the application data and define the data structure in a more consistent and predictable way.

-### B. Advantages of using Mongoose
+### B. Advantages of using Mongoose.js

 Mongoose provides several advantages when working with MongoDB: